petergtz/goextract/README.md

 goextract is quite smart in recognizing local variables or expression and will usually do the right thing during the extraction to make sure the logic of your code didn't change.

+## Caveats

+Please note that goextract doesn't handle comments correctly yet.
+If your code contains any kinds of comments anywhere, it's not recommended yet to use goextract.

 ## Using goextract in Your Editor

 There's currently a [goextract extension](https://atom.io/packages/goextract) for the [Atom](https://atom.io/) editor.